mwicwiri-bonface/django-blog-drf-app/README.md

-# A BLOG WEBSITE USING Django, DRF
+# A Blog Website using Django, DRF

 ## Step 1 Django configuration
 installing dependencies and migrating database